 Saturated fats from animal products can increase your risk of heart disease.
 Instead, opt for fatty fish and nuts such as walnuts.
 They contain monounsaturated and polyunsaturated fats that are healthier options.
 Also remember to limit your intake of processed meats, which have been linked to an increased risk of heart disease and cancer.
 Processed meats include bacon, sausage, hot dogs, and ham.
 These should be eaten only occasionally, if at all.
 If you do eat meat, choose lean cuts of chicken or turkey without skin.
 This will keep your cholesterol levels down.
 Milk, cheese, and yogurt are all high in calcium but don’t overeat these foods if you’re trying to lose weight as excess calories from any source add up quickly.
 And lastly, watch out for salt intake.

 Manage your medications well

 Managing menopause symptoms is all about balance.
 Too much of anything including medication can be harmful, so it’s important to monitor your intake of both medications and supplements.
 If you want to balance hormones naturally or you take hormone replacement therapy (HRT), talk to your doctor about what dosage is right for you, as well as any potential side effects or interactions with other medications.
 Herbal supplements can also be beneficial in managing menopause symptoms, but again, it’s important to check with a medical professional before taking any kind of supplement.

 Your body knows how to cope with all of these changes, and you’ll see that there are simple solutions out there that can help.
 All it takes is a little bit of thought and consideration and an appetite for fruit and vegetables.
-Even better: once you start feeling better, you’ll want to keep eating fresh fruits and veggies.
+Even better, once you start feeling better, you’ll want to keep eating fresh fruits and veggies.
 You might even lose weight.
 Both should make life after menopause much easier.
 If you are ready to seek help, our menopause specialists using a holistic approach for women’s health.